 Our CAS department addresses the companion animal needs for the greater-Seattle area through the operation of a limited-admission, high placement shelter, meaning that no healthy adoptable animals are euthanized.
 A satellite cat adoption facility, spay/neuter clinic and a variety of other programs support these efforts.

 CAS interns are integral to our success as they participate in the daily work of the shelter.
-There are two tracks an internship can take: one is focused primarily on animal care and operations (Animal Care Intern), while the other is focused on advancing PAWS' programs and services (Programs Intern).
+There are two tracks an internship can take: one is focused primarily on dog behavior (Dog Behavior Interns), while the other is focused on advancing PAWS' programs and services (Programs Intern).

 The Foster Care Program also offers an internship that focuses equally on direct care of young and sick animals as well as in-depth program development, and some basic veterinary medical experience.